IBN Announces Latest Episode of The Bell2Bell Podcast featuring Brian Haugli, CEO of SideChannel Inc.

 "I got my start as a kid, shortly after high school, working inside the industry.
 I was in the DC area, working for a number of different agencies – at the Pentagon leading a major program, in the intelligence community for a while… A decade in DC will teach you a lifetime's worth of education compared to anywhere else, honestly.
 Then, it was time to move into the private sector.
 I took a role as a Chief Information Security Officer for a Fortune 500 in the Boston area, and that view of corporate America and their reliance on mid-market companies, startups and smaller organizations was huge.
 My security posture for a Fortune 500 relied heavily on the security posture of the smaller companies that were providing me services… That was the business opportunity that I saw back in 2016 that eventually led to the launch of SideChannel in 2019."

-Join IBN’s Stuart Smith and Brian Haugli, CEO of SideChannel Inc. (OTCQB: SDCH), to learn more about the company’s management team, as well as its recent milestones and operational goals for 2023.
+Join IBN's Stuart Smith and Brian Haugli, CEO of SideChannel Inc. SDCH, to learn more about the company's management team, as well as its recent milestones and operational goals for 2023.

 To hear the episode and subscribe for future podcasts, visit https://podcast.bell2bell.com.